frigg/frigg.github.io/docs/configuration/index.md

 will run before the regular tasks.
 The intention is to separate external installs and dependencies from the code that the build should test.
 If they fail the build will be marked as an error, while failed tasks is marked as failures.
-The result of these tasks will be shown in its own section on Frigg
+The result of these tasks will be shown in its own section on Frigg.

+#### `preview` - optional
+This option activates the preview feature, which deploys a preview of each pull-request in a Docker container.
+It can be used to preview one web application per project.
+It makes it easier to evaluate changes to an web application.
+Read more about it in the [preview documentation][preview].

 #### `coverage` - optional
 This option activates coverage reporting for the project.
 It needs two